ccdcoe/CDMCS/Arkime/prepare-laptop.md

-# Before you come to class, you need to get moloch running on YOUR laptop
+# Before you come to class, you need to get Arkime running on YOUR laptop

 * Yes, you need to bring your own laptop!
 * Yes, you need to get it up and running in your laptop!